daniel-lichtenstein-trell/stilren-example/README.md

 This is a really simple project that shows the usage of Next.js with TypeScript and Stilren.

 Stilren is a wrapper around the css-in-js lib styletron with the difference being how that functionality is exposed to the developer.
 Stilren basically adds css properties as top level props.
-A little hacky approach, but the dev UX is really something.
+A little hacky approach, but the developer UX is really something.
+Since it works with a rich typescript definition.
+Most of the new props are typed properly.
+Giving the developer great documentation with autocompletion for instance (given IDE support of course).

 ```
 <button $backgroundColor="red" $opacityHover="0.5">Red button</button>

 // translates to roughly:

+<button className="button1 button2">Red button</button>

 .button1 {
   backgroundColor: red;